abdyraman/newcomersresearch/README_meta.txt

-This zipped file contains the following files:
+﻿This zipped file contains the following files:

 *_meta.txt – contains the metadata for the data file, including general information, geography notes, definitions and footnotes.